strapi/documentation/docusaurus/docs/cloud/cli/cloud-cli.md

 strapi login
 ```

-This command automatically opens a browser window to log into Strapi Cloud via Google, GitHub or GitLab.
+This command automatically opens a browser window to first ask you to confirm that the codes displayed in both the browser window and the terminal are the same.
+Then you will be able to log into Strapi Cloud via Google, GitHub or GitLab.
 Once the browser window confirms successful login, it can be safely closed.

-If the browser window doesn't automatically open, the terminal will display a clickable link as well as a code to enter manually.
+If the browser window doesn't automatically open, the terminal will display a clickable link as well as the code to enter manually.

 ## strapi deploy